 But in the mid-Sixties I lived in a loft in New York's Chinatown, almost in the shadow of the Manhattan Bridge, and nearby was a magazine store that carried all the Marvel titles.
 They cost a few cents each and every month I bought every superhero title of what they call the Marvel Silver Age (not the westerns and romances, or the war-comics, though I bought Nick Fury when he became an Agent of SHIELD).
 I loved them.
 Nobody had a cape except Thor, and most had no secret identities.
 The Fantastic Four were the first to give that up.
 Also, I loved the humour and the occasional angst, both of which I later found in Buffy.
 Besides, their lives changed all the time, and they guest-starred in each other's comics, sometimes as villains.

 Now I have collected--at great expense and more trouble--all of the extant stories of the Doctor Who series from 1963 to the present.
-I intend to review them all for you, if I have time before we have to shut down virtually every major city on the planet and move the population a hundred miles inland, while welcoming the greatest human migration since we walked out of Africa at the Dawn of Man.
-Even the Jehovah's Witnesses have stopped ringing my doorbell and warning me the End is Nigh.
+I have reviewed them all for you.
+I'll review every movie in my collection, if I have time before we have to shut down virtually every major city on the planet and move the population a hundred miles inland, while welcoming the greatest human migration since we walked out of Africa at the Dawn of Man.
+I notice that the Jehovah's Witnesses have stopped ringing my doorbell and warning me the End is Nigh.
 I don't know where they went.
 Maybe they're on a mountain somewhere, waiting for the Mother Ship.
-As for me, I'm waiting for the Avengers to assemble on the TARDIS.
-Or perhaps a congress of brilliant millennials to assemble in a government less dedicated to ignorance, lies, and cruelty than some we have now.

 The first Joe's Corner was in the basement of my childhood home, tucked behind the furnace and accessed by a secret door cut in the cardboard back of my mother's old wardrobe.
 When she discovered this, she scolded me in a stern voice, countered as usual by her smile of admiration for her son's cleverness, though my father was less amused when he had to get to the furnace one day.
 There, my microscope and chemistry set became a crime-lab and my cap-rifles and revolvers hung on the wall.
 The communication centre was a collection of broken telephones and a radio that only produced static, though if I listened closely I heard the Mayday calls, the messages from spies, and the boastful taunts of evil enemies.
 The library of Jules Verne and Edgar Rice Burroughs books was there too, for reference.
 From this headquarters I would battle evil-doers everywhere, well aided by an invisible man, a tiny cowboy that rode in my shirt pocket every day to school, a flying horse that kept pace with the car on Sunday drives, and all the dinosaurs in the upstate New York woods behind the house, whom I could summon to my rescue.
 Welcome to Joe's Corner.